-It can be challenging that the computer, which you likely use to do at least some of your work, is the same place where you can check Facebook and email, handle bills, check the scores from last night’s game, and a million other little things.
-Meanwhile, your phone is constantly demanding your attention with its stream of beeps and dings.
+You probably use a computer to do at least some of your work.
+Unfortunately, that same computer is the place where you can look through Facebook and email, handle bills, check the scores from last night’s game, and do a million other little things.

-Set aside a time to address distractions — some people only check email once per day, or their phone once per hour — so that you can get past that nagging sensation and get back to work.
+Set aside a time to address distractions — some people only check email once per day, or their phone once per hour — so that you can stay focused on work.
 Consider turning off your phone’s ringer if you really need to go without being disturbed.

 4. Avoid pointless meetings

 If you have a big goal or project, share it and how you plan to achieve it with other people — whether friends or trusted colleagues.
-If you do, you’re more likely to actually do it (effectively building in some peer pressure) and you may also get useful feedback, or even offers of help.
+If you do, you’re more likely to actually do it because you have effectively built in some peer pressure.
+You also might get useful feedback, or even offers of help.

 Set and write down goals, both personal and professional.
-You are more likely to accomplish them if you have them.
+Doing so makes you more likely to accomplish them.
 And give yourself a deadline for each — open-ended tasks often don’t get done.
 And, if in doubt, go back to No. 1 and make a list.